ShashiQubit/BarrenPlateaus_DLA_Data/README.md

     data/: Contains the pre-generated data files.
-    scripts/: Contains the original Python scripts with a minor fix. examples/: Example usage of the data and scripts.
-    README.md: This document.
+    scripts/: Contains the original Python scripts with a minor fix. figues/: Contains the figure generated from the script README.md: This document.

-## Usage
+# Usage
-# Accessing the Data
+## Accessing the Data

 The pre-generated data is located in the data/ directory.
 You can load and use this data directly in your analysis without the need to run the time-consuming scripts.

 ## Running the Scripts

-If you need to run the scripts for any reason, they are available in the scripts/ directory.
+If you need to run the script to get data for different seed values for any reason, uncomment the ```get_data``` line in barren_plateaus.py and change the seed value.
+It will do the the whole computation again.
 Note the minor fix added:

-# Fixed missing import
+## Fixed missing import
 ```import scienceplots```

 To run the scripts: